Pair-density-wave superconductivity: a microscopic model on 2D honeycomb lattice

 Here we employ DMRG \cite{White1992} to explore possible evidences of PDW in a 2D fermion model on honeycomb lattice with attractive nearest-neighbor (NN) $V_1$ and repulsive next-nearest-neighbor (NNN) interaction $V_2$ away from half filling.
-It was previously suggested in Ref. \cite{Jian2015} from mean-field calculations that PDW with intra-valley pairing can emerge in the ground state of the $t$-$V_1$-$V_2$ model at half filling; the PDW transition features emergent supersymmetry.
-It was argued that PDW wins over uniform pairing because PDW can fully gap out the Dirac cones but uniform BCS pairing cannot.
-Nonetheless, evidences of this PDW have not been seen in exact-diagonalization study of the half-filling model on a small cluster \cite{Capponi2015,Capponi2017}.
-So, it is natural to ask whether PDW really occurs in the $t$-$V_1$-$V_2$ model.
+It was previously suggested in Ref. \cite{Jian2015} that, at half filling, PDW with intra-valley pairing can emerge in the ground state of the $t$-$V_1$-$V_2$ model; moreover the PDW transition features emergent supersymmetry.
+It was argued that, {\it at half filling}, PDW wins over uniform pairing because PDW can fully gap out the Dirac cones but uniform BCS pairing cannot.
+Nonetheless, it remains elusive if at half filling PDW emerges from exact-diagonalization study of the half-filling model on a small cluster \cite{Capponi2015,Capponi2017}.
+So, it is natural to ask whether PDW occurs in the $t$-$V_1$-$V_2$ model from large-scale calculations on systems with much larger size approaching 2D.

-From state-of-the-art DMRG study of the $t$-$V_1$-$V_2$ model away from half filling, we shows reliable evidences of PDW in the doped model with two hole pockets around the two Dirac points $\pm K$.
-Specifically, we find pairing between two electrons on the same hole pocket or intra-valley pairing, emerges in the ground state, leading to a PDW state.
-Our DMRG calculations, combined with GPU accelerations, can simulate the model on the eight-leg cylinders with 2D-like FS; our simulations on the wider cylinders remarkably revealed that the PDW state persists in the model with 2D-like FS, which is beyond 1D systems.
-To the best of our knowledge, this is probably the first controlled numerical evidence of PDW in systems with 2D-like FS.
-We believe the 2D $t$-$V_1$-$V_2$ spinless fermion model hosting a PDW ground state may be potentially realized in systems such as twisted moire systems with spin-polarized electrons (e.g. Ref. \cite{Cao2018a, Cao2018b, Liu2020, Slagle2020, Devakul2021}).
+From state-of-the-art DMRG study of the $t$-$V_1$-$V_2$ model {\it away from half filling}, we shows reliable evidences of PDW in the doped model with two hole pocket Fermi surfaces around the two Dirac points $\pm K$.
+Specifically, we find pairing between two electrons on the same hole pocket (namely intra-valley pairing) emerges in the ground state, leading to a PDW state.
+Our DMRG calculations, greatly enhanced by GPU accelerations, enable us to simulate the model on the eight-leg cylinders featuring 2D-like FS for the first time; our simulations on the wider cylinders remarkably revealed that the PDW state persists in the model with a 2D-like FS, which is beyond 1D systems.
+To the best of our knowledge, this is probably the first controlled numerical evidence substantiating the existence of PDW in systems exhibiting a 2D-like FS.
+Moreover, a 2D $t$-$V_1$-$V_2$ spinless fermion model hosting a PDW ground state may be potentially realized in various spin-polarized electron systems such as twisted moire systems \cite{Cao2018a, Cao2018b, Liu2020, Slagle2020, Devakul2021}, ultracold fermions \cite{Hulet2006, Tilman2014}, and Fe-based compounds with strong Hund's coupling \cite{Kee2017}.

-{\bf Model and method: } We now consider the spinless fermion model on honeycomb lattice with density-density interactions described by the following Hamiltonian
+{\bf Model:} We now consider the spinless fermion model on honeycomb lattice with density-density interactions described by the following Hamiltonian